 Put your wireless router somewhere where it will receive the strongest signal with the least amount of interference.
 For better results, follow these tips:

 Security is always important; with a wireless network, it's even more important because your network's signal could be broadcast outside your home.
 If you don't help secure your network, people with PCs nearby could access info stored on your network PCs and use your Internet connection.

 To help make your network more secure:

-- Select the Start button, start typing Network and Sharing Center, and then choose it in the list.
+- In Windows 7 or Windows 8.1, select Start, start typing Network and Sharing Center, and then choose it in the list.

 - Select Set up a new connection or network.

 - Select Set up a new network, then choose Next.

 The wizard will walk you through creating a network name and a security key.
 If your router supports it, the wizard will default to Wi‑Fi Protected Access (WPA or WPA2) security.
 We recommend that you use WPA2, because it offers better security than WPA or Wired Equivalent Privacy (WEP) security.
 With WPA2 or WPA you can also use a passphrase, so you don’t have to remember a cryptic sequence of letters and numbers.

 - Select the Network or icon in the notification area.